ivnfshz/hulu/README.md

 ## How to install it?

-- Open at your preference terminal.
+- Open at your preferred terminal.

 - Download this project to your local.